CBZ-D-velop/Ansible-Role-Labocbz-Install-Docker/README.md

 ### 2023-11-13: Agent port

 * Role bind agent port on 0.0.0.0, so bind on 127.0.0.1 is now possible for security

+### 2023-12-04: Docker cleaning

+* Role can now create / remove cron task to clean / purge the unused objects

 ## Authors